janghyuncho/ECM-Loss/README.md

 We tested our codebase on mmdet 2.24.1, mmcv 1.5.1, PyTorch 1.11.0, torchvision 0.12.0, and python 3.9.

 ### Setup
-To setup the code, follow the commands below:
+To setup the code, please follow the commands below:

 ~~~
 # Clone the repo.